VCA Woodland South Animal Hospital Testimonials

 Our three children (Noah, Angel, and Titus) love going to Woodland South.
 We have never seen such a caring, compassionate staff.
 Our dogs have always received amazing service and I cannot imagine going anywhere else for our pets' needs.
 They have always gotten our pets in immediately when emergencies have occurred.
 Thank you Woodland South for creating such a wonderful environment for our babies.

-So Grateful For This Hospital-Melissa from Tulsa, OK
+-Ashley from Tulsa, OK

-Maggie's Story-Roxanne Hawkins from Fort Smith, AR
+-Roxanne Hawkins from Fort Smith, AR

 Pet Name: Maggie

 Maggie’s story began in October of 2011 at a VCA Hospital outside of Boston, Massachusetts.
 While on vacation, she received emergency surgery for a ruptured disc which caused severe spinal damage within a matter of hours.
 It was a true blessing that we were directed to a state-of-the-art facility in Boston with a veterinary neurologist and a neurosurgeon on staff awaiting us in the late hours of the night to perform the surgery.
 Maggie was discharged eight days later with complete paralysis of her back legs, along with other neurological issues.
 During the discharge process, her neurologist couldn’t provide much hope that she would ever walk again.
 Her suggestion was to get Maggie into physical therapy as soon as possible once we arrived back home in Fort Smith, Arkansas.